Woodland Caribou - Species at Risk

 Parks Canada is a leader in caribou conservation and Jasper’s vast mountain landscape – more than 11,000 square kilometres – supports both diverse winter recreational opportunities and significant protection of caribou habitat.

-As these new actions are implemented, Parks Canada will collaborate with visitors, residents and area operators to facilitate a seamless transition including awareness and prevention activities and trip planning assistance.
 Help us protect this iconic Canadian species by choosing to explore other areas of the park during this time.
 We welcome you to try some of Jasper’s new winter recreational offers.
 Learn more

 In 2013, Parks Canada engaged winter recreational users to inventory activities in Jasper and identify potential areas to strengthen the park’s winter offer.
 Concurrently, actions were proposed to enhance caribou habitat protection in the park.
 Parks Canada’s decision to further enhance winter recreational offer that is mindful of caribou conservation in Jasper reflects comments received from local businesses, municipal government, tourism organizations (provincial and local), environmental and outdoor recreational groups.